 "Colin can do something the rest of us cannot do: he can write an original story and make it sound like it's an ancient tale.
 His talent for interweaving story and song ensures his work is authentic and original."

-In February 2021 he completed his long awaited first album of original material, 'A Kind Of Love Song', a collection of twelve songs and a poem, recorded at Stoney Road Studios, Belfast and produced by the legendary Brian Houston.
-The album is now available to purchase online and at a number of local outlets.
+In 2021, with assistance from the Arts Council of Northern Ireland, his long awaited first album of original material, 'A Kind Of Love Song', a collection of twelve songs and a poem, was recorded at Stoney Road Studios, Belfast and produced by the legendary Brian Houston.
+The album is available to purchase as a CD and to download (see below).

 "Colin Urwin is without doubt one of my absolute favorite balladeer storytellers.
 He moves between the traditional world and original songs and stories with ease.
 Whether he’s sharing love songs that can melt your bones, or sending chills up and down your spine with vivid Irish tales of the supernatural, he is an experience not to be missed!"

-Colin's own stories, reminiscent of the oral traditional and delivered in his uniquely captivating style, are always very popular with live audiences and across the virtual world.
-Almost always set in the Glens of Antrim and often based on historical events and local legend, they are a portal to a bygone age of superstitions and ancient beliefs and practices.
+Colin's self-penned stories, evocative of the oral traditional and delivered in his uniquely captivating style, are always very popular with live and virtual audiences across the world.
+Almost always set along the coast of the Glens of Antrim and centred around some half-forgotten scrap of local folklore or legendary event, they provide a magical portal to a bygone age of ancient beliefs and practices.

 "Colin Urwin has the unique distinction of not only telling traditional folk tales and singing traditional songs, but of creating them as well.
 His stories, woven around the landscape of the Glens of Antrim, are steeped in the folk culture and are indistinguishable from ancient tales.
 They are the folk tales of the future.
 Many of his songs are based on historic events, delivered with a sensitivity, compassion and understanding that touches the listener's heart.
 Colin is keeping alive the tradition of the seanchaí..."